Patricia Kaliati: Political career

 In October 2025 following the general election, the United Transformation Party was the third largest party in Malawi's parliament.
 Kaliati was again an MP and she was elected to be the party's leader in parliament with Kenneth Ndovie as her deputy.
 She called her re-election a blessing when she was sworn in by Fiona Kalemba.
 Kaliati represented Mulanje West and she was pleased that parliament had decided to make secondary education free in 2026.
+There are nine constituencies in Mulanje District and in 2025 all but two of them were represented by men.
+Four prospective women candidates lost and only Marium Ajida and Kaliati were elected.

 In November 2025, as Leader of Parliament for UTM, Kaliati called on the Minister of Homeland Security Peter Mukhito to launch a fresh investigation into the 10 June 2024 aircraft crash in the Chikangawa Forest Reserve that killed former Vice-President Saulos Chilima and eight others.
 She argued that despite the previous inquiry and German expert review, Malawians remained unsatisfied and urged accountability for continued loss of key personnel.
+She was optimistic that an investigation would be funded in the following February and she spoke out in defence of Mary Chilima who had attracted comment about her mourning.

+Kaliati was a member of the Public Accounts Committee which also includes Susan Dossi, Amina Kajiya and Ireen Mambala.
+That committee conducted a Special Public Inquiry into the Purchase of the Amaryllis Hotel by the Public Service Pension Trust Fund.
+Their report was published in March 2026 and it found numerous failings and that the sale broke the "fundamental principles that govern the management of [a] public pension asset".

 Controversy

 Kaliati has been an outspoken and controversial member of the cabinet.
-In February 2012 Kaliati condemned the Weekend Times tabloid for its page 8 "Action Girl", which she described as pornographic and misogynistic.
+In February 2012 Kaliati condemned the Weekend Times (former) tabloid for its page 8 "Action Girl", which she described as pornographic and misogynistic.
 In 1999, Kaliati reportedly used government funds to provide education bursaries for children of her key supporters and to help win election in Mulanje in 2009.
 The subsequent investigation of Kaliati by Malawi's Anti Corruption Bureau was stalled in response to political influence.

 In March 2012 she was accused of threatening a journalist who had written an article critical of her performance in the cabinet.
 After the death of President Bingu wa Mutharika on 5 April 2012, she was involved in a constitutional crisis in Malawi and was dubbed as one of the 'midnight six'.
 On 6 April 2012 Kaliati addressed a press conference as government spokesperson, saying that Vice President Joyce Banda "is not eligible to take over the leadership of this country because she formed her own party".
 Banda was sworn in as President the next day.